Octomore, the ultimate peat whisky

 Octomore 13.4 2022 1st fill ex-American whiskey and virgin American oak 137.3 5 years 61.6%

-Like all .1 releases, the 13.1 Edition serves as the backbone of the series, but uniquely, it was re-cached from a first-fill bourbon barrel to a first-fill American oak in 2021.
-The re-caching effect is clearly evident, and the sweetness is emphasized.
+The 13.1 Edition serves as the backbone of the series, like all .1 releases, but uniquely features a first fill bourbon It was recached in barrels to first-fill American oak in 2021.
+The recaching effect is clearly evident, and the sweetness is emphasized.

 The 13.2 Edition is regarded as the highlight of the 13 Series.
 Full-term aged in Fernando de Castilla’s Oloroso bouches, it is praised for showcasing a perfect harmony of peat and sherry.
 The intense peat aroma, perceptible even across the room, blends with strawberry shortcake, dairy milk, pistachios, and toffee.
 The long finish of orange juice, tar, and white pepper is impressive, while subtle yellow notes add complexity.

 The 13.4 Edition was released as a Distillery Exclusive, sold only at the distillery.
-After aging for six months in first-fill American whisky casks, it was transferred to 300L virgin American oak barrels that had been toasted at high temperature.
-While it features toasted oak and honey, reviews suggest the peat is weaker than expected, leaving some wishing it had been aged for a few more years.
+First fill American for 6 months Whiskey After aging in casks, at high temperatures Toasting It was transferred to a 300L Virgin American oak barrel.
+It is characterized by toasted oak and honey, but the evaluation notes that the peat is weaker than expected and leaves something to be desired, wishing it had been aged for a few more years.

 14. Series